kev-n14/limerick/README.md

 - **HTML5**: For structuring the website content.
 - **CSS3**: For styling the website, using custom styles as well as Bootstrap for responsive design.
 - **Bootstrap 5**: Used for grid layouts, buttons, forms, and responsiveness.
-- **Django**: Framework for the backend with template rendering and static file management.
 - **Font Awesome**: For icons used in navigation and event listings.

 ---